ChimeraOS/steamos-compositor-plus/README.md

 You can modify this file to manually adjust the resolution and refresh rate.

 The variables that can be defined in the configuration file are:
-GOODMODES - an array of resolutions for the compositor to select from GOODRATES - an array of refresh rates for the compositor to select from STEAMCMD  - a string defining the full command line to be executed to start Steam (see /usr/bin/steamos-session for the default command)
+ - GOODMODES: an array of resolutions for the compositor to select from
+ - GOODRATES: an array of refresh rates for the compositor to select from
+ - STEAMCMD: a string defining the full command line to be executed to start Steam (see /usr/bin/steamos-session for the default command)

 ### Usage
 Add any options to the `steamcompmgr` command in `/usr/bin/steamos-session`.